 Sun, soil & Watering Well

 We would like to help you choose the best plants for your landscape and situation.
-The right plant in the right place will save you a lot of time (that you won’t spend analyzing and treating disease and pest problems) and money (that you won’t spend on pesticides, fungicides and possibly replacing plants).
-A plant getting too much sun or shade or in soil that does not meet its needs will become stressed and susceptible to pests and disease.
+The right plant in the right place will save you a lot of time (that you won’t spend analyzing and treating disease and pest problems) and money (that you won’t spend on pesticides, fungicides, and possibly replacing plants).
+A plant getting too much or too little sun or shade, or growing in soil that does not meet its needs, will become stressed and susceptible to pests and disease.
 The more you know about the sun exposure and soil conditions in your yard, the better we’ll be able to help you choose the best plants for it.

 Sun

 But doesn’t the sun exposure change with the seasons?
-Yes it does, and you have to take that into consideration.
+Yes, it does, and you have to take that into consideration.
 It’s important to know where you get full sun in the winter if you’re planning a winter vegetable garden or choosing a spot for some winter annuals.
-Otherwise, for most plants it will be more important for you to know where the sun is in the spring, summer and fall.
-There’s more to consider also.
+Otherwise, for most plants, it will be more important for you to know where the sun is in the spring, summer, and fall.
+There’s more to consider, also.
 As your landscape matures and trees grow, you may have less and less sun as the years go by.
-On the other hand, if you limb up some trees or remove any, you’ll suddenly have more.
+On the other hand, if you lop off some trees or remove any, you’ll suddenly have more.

 Soil

-Some plants grow best in sandy soil, while others will require loam; and some are tolerant of a wide range of soils.
+Some plants grow best in sandy soil, others in loam, and some are tolerant of a wide range of soils.
 The best way to know what kind of soil you’ve got is to take a shovel and actually dig up and study the soil in different locations of your yard.
-Be aware that your soil can change drastically from one spot to another only a few feet away.
-Mary reports that she has some pretty decent clay-loam that required only a little mushroom compost to improve it just five feet from a large patch of pipe clay which had to be dug out and replaced.
-Use your eyes, hands and nose to study your soil.
+Be aware that your soil can change drastically from one spot to another, only a few feet away.
+Mary reports that she has some pretty decent clay-loam that required only a little mushroom compost to improve it, just five feet from a large patch of pipe clay, which had to be dug out and replaced.
+Use your eyes, hands, and nose to study your soil.
 What color is it?
-Does it sift through your fingers like sand, crumble nicely or could you almost make pottery with it (pipe clay)?
+Does it sift through your fingers like sand, crumble nicely, or could you almost make pottery with it (pipe clay)?
 Is it rich and dark, and does it smell like there’s a lot of organic material present?
-Clay loam will function well for many plants or need only the application of some organic matter for others; however, there are a limited number of plants that will survive in hard-packed clay.
-In the Tallahassee area, either may appear red in color.
+Clay loam will support many plants, or only require the application of some organic matter for others; however, only a limited number of plants will survive in hard-packed clay.
+In the Tallahassee area, either may appear red.
 You’ll know which you’ve got by the amount of effort it takes to get a shovel in the ground.

 Evergreen vs. Deciduous